Updated July 25, 2023

 |Targeted Clients||Group of people.||Individual clients on a personal level.|

 |Focus||Large firms, corporations, banks, mutual funds, etc.||Create financial plans for investors.|

 |Topics Covered||10 subjects, Mainly portfolio management, statistical analysis, corporate finance, equity economics, etc||Wealth management, insurance, education planning, tax planning, estate management, etc|

 Level 1- Each session 2hrs 15mins

 Level 2- Each session 2hrs 12mins

 |Job Opportunity||Varies from a portfolio manager, consultant, investment banking analyst, trader, strategist, risk analyst, research analyst, relationship manager, etc.||Varies from estate planner, savings, retirement planner, financial manager, wealth advisor, branch manager, research associate, etc.|

 |Requirements Before Registering for the Exam.||Bachelor’s degree and a passport.||10+2 from any college|

-In choosing any career path, you have to ask yourself where do you see yourself down the line?
-What kind of work you want to perform, where do you want to work and match according to the requirements?
+In choosing any career path, you must ask yourself where you see yourself down the line.
+What kind of work do you want to perform, where do you want to work, and match according to the requirements?
 Both of these professions have ample opportunities in the future.

 This is a guide to CFA vs CFP.
 Here we discuss the CFA vs CFP key differences with infographics and the comparison table.
 You can also go through our other suggested articles to learn more –